 - Before school - 8.00am - 8.40am

 During these times, the PLC is divided into two separate rooms.
 Pupils may use the PC's for research and homework in the computer side whilst the library section offers a separate room for pupils to sit and read or do homework peacefully.

 DUE TO CURRENT COVID RESTRICTIONS THE PLC IS NOT OPERATING AS A DROP IN FACILITY

 We are a school that loves to read.
 We passionately strive to promote, engage and enthuse pupils to enjoy books and to nurture in them, a lifelong love for reading.

 Running throughout the year we provide activities, opportunities, events and celebrations to enjoy, including: author visits, literature trips, Dudley Children’s Books Awards, inter-school book quizzes, competitions, National Reading Day and World Book Day celebrations, book fairs, book and film nights, book reviewing, extra curricular books clubs, (see the book clubs tab for more details), Parent and Pupil Reading Group and a Staff Book Club too.

-Pupils and parents/carers can view our library catalogue.
-Please click on the link below.
+Pupils and Parents/Carers can view our library catalogue via the link below.